QCD Phase Diagram and the Finite Volume Fireball: A Model Study: Number density and quark number susceptibility

+At the mean-field level the quark number density ($\nq \, = \, 3 \nB$) is simply calculated as \beq n=\frac{\partial P}{\partial \mu} = 2 N_c N_f \int \frac{d^3 p}{(2\pi)^3}\left[ \nfm(E-\muq; T) - \nfm(E+\muq; T) \right] \, , \eeq{nq} where $\nfm$ is the Fermi distribution, $\nfm(x;T) = \left(e^{\tfrac{x}{T}} + 1\right)^{-1}$.
 We start with an investigation of the effect of finite volume on $\nq$ in the crossover region.
 In the left panel of \fgn{numden}, we show the temperature dependence of $\nq$ at $\muq$=100 MeV.
-At small values of $\muq \lesssim 100$ MeV, the volume dependence of number density is small except in the crossover region (150 MeV $\leq \ T \ \leq$ 200 MeV). $\nq$ is small at small temperatures, and then rises and reaches its asymptotic behavior $\sim \muq T^2$ at high temperatures.
+At small values of $\muq \lesssim 100$ MeV, the volume dependence of the number density is small except in the crossover region (150 MeV $\leq \ T \ \leq$ 200 MeV). $\nq$ is small at small temperatures, and then rises and reaches its asymptotic behavior $\sim \muq T^2$ at high temperatures.
 In the crossover zone, we see some volume dependence: the rise of $\nq$ is milder at smaller volumes.
-This behavior gets further amplified as we go to higher values of $\muq$, where the transition becomes sharper.
+This behavior gets further amplified as we go to higher values of $\muq$, where the crossover becomes sharper.
 In the middle panel of \fgn{numden} we show the results for $\muq$=250 MeV, still in the crossover region.
-Since the crossover is now sharper, $n_q$ increases much more sharply across the transition line at larger volume systems.
-Also above the transition the temperature is still not sufficiently high to show the asymptotic $\sim \mu T^2$ behavior.
-As we go to even higher values of $\muq$, we reach the first-order region, where $n_q$ shows a discontinuous jump across the transition.
+Since the crossover is now sharper, $n$ increases much more sharply across the transition line at larger volume systems.
+As we enter the chirally symmetric phase, the temperature is still not sufficiently high to show the asymptotic $\sim \muq T^2$ behavior.
+As we go to even higher values of $\muq$, we reach the first-order region, where $n$ shows a discontinuous jump across the transition.
 This is seen in the infinite volume case of the right panel of \fgn{numden} ($\muq$=350 MeV).
-Also here the behavior of $n_q$ above the transition is quite different, as the $\muq^4$ term starts dominating. \bef \centerline{ } \eef{numden}
+The MIT sphere system has a smooth crossover at this value of $\muq$ for $R \le$ 10 fm, while the 20 fm sphere is close to a transition, as is also seen in \fgn{pdg}.
+The behavior of $n$ above the transition is quite different at such a large value of $\muq$, as the $\muq^4$ term starts dominating. \bef \centerline{ } \eef{numden}